Travel guide

 eSIM for the Caucasus: Georgia, Armenia, and Azerbaijan

-Traveling through the Caucasus combining Tbilisi, the monasteries of Armenia, and the modernity of Baku is one of the most fascinating trips in the region, but each country has its own mobile network.
-With an eSIM for the Caucasus, you'll have internet in Georgia, Armenia, and Azerbaijan without changing your SIM card at each border or paying your operator's expensive roaming fees.
+Exploring the Caucasus by combining Tbilisi, the monasteries of Armenia, and the modernity of Baku is one of the most fascinating trips in the region, but each country has its own mobile network and border policies.
+With an eSIM for the Caucasus, you'll have internet in Georgia, Armenia, and Azerbaijan without having to change physical SIM cards at each border or pay for your Spanish operator's roaming, which is charged at international rates outside the European Union and can quickly become very expensive.

-It depends on how you plan your trip.
-The Caucasus does not function like the European Union, where a regional eSIM covers dozens of countries with the same profile.
-Here, the most common and reliable approach is one eSIM per country: one for Georgia, one for Armenia, and one for Azerbaijan, activating each one as you cross the border.
+It depends on how you plan your trip, but the short answer is no, at least not in the way you might be thinking.
+The Caucasus doesn't work like the European Union, where a regional eSIM covers dozens of countries with the same profile and no surcharges.
+Here, the most common and reliable option is one eSIM per country: one for Georgia, one for Armenia, and one for Azerbaijan, activating each one upon crossing the border.
+If you see an advertised "Caucasus" or "Asia" eSIM that claims to cover all three at once, check the fine print for coverage before paying: many regional profiles for Central Asia or Europe+ specifically exclude Armenia or Azerbaijan, leaving them in a kind of no man's land between commercial zones.

 eSIM for the Caucasus: Georgia, Armenia and Azerbaijan